 The Department of Mathematical Sciences at Rensselaer believes that all Engineering and Science students in Calculus should become proficient in solving basic problems.
 It is important to work carefully and accurately and Calculus is a good place to develop these habits as the basic problems in Calculus are used in many different disciplines.

 To help reach this educational goal, a list of Calculus Skills

 Problems has been created for students to practice and master.
 These problems

 are "algorithmically generated" which means that each problem will change

 but the techniques and skills needed to solve the problem will remain

 the same.
 Versions of these algorithmically generated problems will be given on exams and quizzes throughout the semester.
 Final answers for these problems will be graded right or wrong with

 The Calculus Skills Problems cover portions of Calculus I and Calculus II.
 Students will be able to master these problems in advance of exams and quizzes by practicing them repeatedly.
-Samples of all the problems from Calculus I and Calculus II can be found at the tabs labeled Calculus I and Calculus II, respectively, in the navigation tool bar at the top of the page.
+Samples of all the problems from Calculus I and Calculus II can be found at the tabs labeled Calculus I Skills and Calculus II Skills, respectively, in the navigation tool bar at the top of the page.